-The track bindings to GameObjects in the scene are not saved with the Timeline Asset.
-The track bindings are saved with the Timeline instance.
-For details on the relationship between the project, the scene, Timeline Assets, and Timeline instances, see Timeline overview.
+Timeline saves the track bindings to GameObjects in the Scene with the Timeline instance, not the Timeline Asset.
+For details on the relationship between the Project, Scene, Timeline Assets, and Timeline instances, see Timeline overview.

 Did you find this page useful?
 Please give it a rating: